OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/log-analytics/log-analytics-oms-gateway.md

 ### <a name="language-availability"></a>Dil kullanılabilirliği

-OMS ağ geçidi aşağıdaki dillerde kullanılabilir:
+Merhaba OMS ağ geçidi dilleri aşağıdaki hello kullanılabilir:

 - Çince (Basitleştirilmiş)
 - Çince (Geleneksel)